Registering a birth

 What documentation can I expect to receive when registering a birth directly or by declaration?

-- A short or full birth certificate, if requested (£4.00 to be paid at time of registration).
+- A full birth certificate, if requested.

 - If a baby is registered by declaration all documentation should be received, by mail, within 7-10 days.